vmware/terraform-provider-tanzu-mission-control/docs/resources/custom_policy.md

 # Custom Policy

-The `tanzu-mission-control_custom_policy` resource enables you to attach a custom policy with an input recipe to a particular scope for management through Tanzu Mission Control.
+The `tanzu_mission_control_custom_policy` resource enables you to attach a custom policy with an input recipe to a particular scope for management through Tanzu Mission Control.
 Custom policies allow you to implement additional business rules, using templates that you define, to enforce policies that are not already addressed using the other built-in policy types.
 For more information, see [Creating Customized Policies][create-customized-policies] using VMware Tanzu Mission Control.